Capital raises $9M for its AI-based ‘capital as a service’ funding platform for startups – TechCrunch

 Many of these are repeat backers: this second seed round comes about 8 months after Capital launched with its first seed funding of $5 million.

+When Capital launched last October, it also announced $100 million on its balance sheet to distribute as loans.

+To be considered for financing from Capital, the startup needs to make at least $5 million in annual recurring revenue.
+Loans in turn are typically between $5 million and $50 million and come with interest rates of between 5% and 15%, typically within a day of asking for it.
+The Capital Machine currently has 25 different transaction structures and iterates through options presenting the most interesting ones based on the candidate, and can range from term loans with traditional payments of principal and interest, through to royalties and other models that avoid dilution.

-When Capital launched last October, it also announced $100 million on its balance sheet to distribute as loans: it hasn’t disclosed how much of that is now dispersed but Blair Silverberg, the CEO who co-founded Capital with Csaba Konkoly and Chris Olivares, said the company has mostly been “heads down building the Capital Machine” in the last 8 months.
+Capital hasn’t disclosed how much of that $100 million is now dispersed but Blair Silverberg, the CEO who co-founded the startup with Csaba Konkoly and Chris Olivares, said the company has mostly been “heads down building the Capital Machine” in the last 8 months.
 It also says that its users have aggregate annual sales of $3 billion between them, so there are definitely customers onboarded.

 Silverberg also hinted that in the coming months, it’s due to announce more news on financing sources as it continues to scale, which sounds like it is gearing up to announce strategic partners, perhaps other funds or banks, who will be adding to that investing pool as well.